Manipulate arrays and maps efficiently in Vadalog programs.

 collections:distinct()

-Remove duplicate elements from an array:
+Remove duplicate elements from array:

 collections:distinct(arr: array<T>) → array<T>